 (CNN) -- Here's a look at what you need to know about commercial passenger airplane crashes.

 On August 12, 1985, the largest number of deaths in a single commercial airplane crash occurred when a Japan Air Lines Boeing 747 crashed into Mt.
-Ogura in Japan, killing 520 passengers.
+Ogura in Japan, killing 520 passengers and crew members.

 Timeline: Note: These are commercial passenger airplane crashes with fatalities over 200 or ones that are otherwise notable.
 No crashes resulting from terrorist or military action are included.